Sahilj11/Learning-notes/Notes/MCA/3rd Sem/Machine learning.md

 - Clusters: Groups of similar data points.
 - Centroid: The center of a cluster.
 Each centroid is the mean of all points in that cluster.
 - Distance Measure: Typically, Euclidean distance is used to measure how close a data point is to a centroid.
-#### 2. The K-Means Algorithm
-- The K-Means algorithm follows these steps:

-**Initialization:**

-Select k, the number of clusters.
-Randomly choose k initial centroids from the dataset.
-Assignment Step:

-Assign each data point to the nearest centroid.
-This forms k clusters.
-Update Step:

-Recalculate the centroids by taking the mean of all data points in each cluster.
-Repeat:

-Repeat the assignment and update steps until the centroids no longer change significantly, indicating convergence.
-Final Clusters:

-Once the centroids stabilize, the algorithm outputs the final clusters.

 ### Self organising map
 - use processing units (neurons) to place centroid on an adjustable map , SOM.
 - model self organize based on learning rules and interaction.